laurelthorburn/laurelthorburn/README.md

 ## About Me:

 I am  a full stack web developer and doctor of audiology.
+I love to code and am always looking for new thing to create.
 Want to code together?
 Send me an email!

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver
 - 🌱 I’m currently learning MongoDB/Mongoose & React